Advanced Metering Infrastructure Technology

 AMI Technology Saves Water

 Thornton is upgrading 25,000 residential water meters over the next two years that will be compatible with new water-smart, water-saving technology.
 Water meters measure all water used at home—indoors and outdoors.
-Thornton Water currently uses an Automated Meter Reading (AMR) drive-by system, which sends a radio signal to the meter’s Electronic Radio Transmitter (ERT), to collect data that measures monthly water usage.
+Thornton Water currently uses an Automated Meter Reading (AMR) drive-by system to collect monthly water usage data.
 The new meters will be compatible with new meter reading technology, called Advanced Metering Infrastructure (AMI), to track water usage data hourly instead of monthly.
 Other Advance Metering Infrastructure will be installed over the next few years.
 This means the city—and water customers—will be able to detect water leaks and other high-water issues much sooner than in the past, potentially mitigating serious damage.
 The quicker the city and customers are alerted to leaks, or other high-water issues, the quicker we can address them and prevent water from being wasted.
 Thornton is working hard to secure our water future and AMI compatible meters are part of this effort.
 For more information on city water projects visit ThorntonWater.com/WaterProjects.

 Water Meter Upgrades